drpatelh/nf-tests/README.md

-# Running Python in Nextflow
+# Tower Run URL within Workflow

-POC to highlight how to run Python scripts within a Nextflow pipeline.
+POC to highlight how to obtain Tower URL for a run from within a running Workflow.

-> **NOTE**: Change `--outdir` to an absolute path if running in the Cloud e.g. `--outdir 's3://mybucket/nf-tests/results'` (default : `./results`)
+The script parses the `workflow.workDir` variable to get the run id.

 ## Run directly

 - Run with `docker`:

 ```
-nextflow run drpatelh/nf-tests -profile docker -r python
+nextflow run drpatelh/nf-tests -profile docker -r runid
 ```

 ## Run locally